ejgallego/coq-lsp/etc/doc/PROTOCOL.md

 As of today, `coq-lsp` implements two extensions to the LSP spec.
 Note that none of them are stable yet:

+### Extra diagnostics data

+This is enabled if the server-side option `send_diags_extra_data` is set to `true`.
+In this case, some diagnostics may come with extra data in the optional `data` field.

+This field is experimental, and it can change without warning.
+As of today we offer two kinds of extra information on errors:

+- range of the full sentence that displayed the error,
+- if the error was on a Require, information about the library that failed.

 ### Goal Display

 In order to display proof goals and information at point, `coq-lsp` supports the `proof/goals` request, parameters are: